Ah, feeling guilty. It really does make you feel like a huge weight is on your shoulders the whole time, doesn't it?

 3 Questions That Will Change Your Life

 This book goes into much more detail as to how to understand your emotions and how to use them as tools rather than letting them control you.
 You regain control over your life by using a really simple technique.
 50 pages.
-Format: pdf file
+Format: pdf file, ebook version only

 If you find yourself in a situation where one particular person seems to have the ability to constantly make you feel guilty and that you can't do anything right, then you might be dealing with what I call a "blamer".
 They always blame someone else for anything that goes wrong.
 They always make it seem like they're the innocent victim and that you're in the wrong.
 One of the techniques they often use is guilt.
 They make their victims constantly feel guilty about anything and everything.
 This is a very specific type of personality.